openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 Recall that a matrix is just a stack of dot products.
 How did we construct these dot products?
 We just aligned all of the entries that should be affecting the _resulting_ entry in one row of the matrix.
 That means that when considering the resulting $y$ entry, our vectors defined _the mixture of $y$ components_ from the target vectors that we would like to see in the resulting operation.
 This makes sense: Think of the vectors that compose the matrix as a new coordinate system, and what we're calculating is how the 'natural' coordinate system is projected onto them.

-###### 3D Rotation Matrices
+##### 3D Rotation Matrices

+In _Flatland_, Edwin A. Abbott describes a land in which two-dimensional beings live obliviously and happily, until one of them encounters a three-dimensional thing.
+His mind is boggled – he quickly understands the implications; When he tries to explain it to the other squares living in his world, they are apalled and he is cast away as a heretic.

+Rotation in three dimensions is more complex to understand than rotations in two dimensions.
+There are much more cases, and in order to understand nontrivial rotations, one has to actually look at things in four dimensions.
+This seems to anger many people who don't normally think in 4 dimensions.
+After all we've been through, please stick around for this one too.

+###### Euler Angles

+The easiest way to think about rotations in 3D is to just think about them as a series of 2D-rotations.
+Let's called that _nesting a dimension_.

 The trick for rotating about one axis in 3D-land works the exact same way it does in 2d land: In order to rotate around one axis, all we need to do is to use a 2d rotation matrix (think about it: a rotation about one axis doesn't depend on the others just yet), and add a neutral dimension to it.
-Here's what it looks like when we use one dimension each time:
+Here's what rotation matrices in 3d look like when we use one axis of rotation each time:
 $$
 R_x(\theta) &= \begin{bmatrix}
 1 & 0 & 0 \\